Götz von Berlichingen: Life

 In 1525, with the outbreak of the German Peasants' War, Berlichingen led the rebel army in the district of Odenwald against the Ecclesiastical Princes of the Holy Roman Empire.
 Despite this, he was (according to his own account) not a fervent supporter of their cause.
 He agreed to lead the rebels partly because he had no other option, and partly in an effort to curb the excesses of the rebellion.
 Despite his wishes to stop wanton violence, Berlichingen found himself powerless to control the rebels and after a month of nominal leadership he deserted his command and returned to the Burg Jagsthausen to sit out the rest of the rebellion in his castle.

 After the Imperial victory, he was called before the Diet of Speyer to account for his actions.
 On 17 October 1526, he was acquitted by the Imperial chamber.
 Despite this, in November 1528 he was lured to Augsburg by the Swabian League, who were eager to settle old scores.
 After reaching Augsburg under promise of safe passage, and while preparing to clear himself of the old charges against him made by the league, he was seized and made prisoner until 1530 when he was liberated, but only after repeating his oath of 1522 and agreeing to return to his Burg Hornberg and remain in that area.

-Berlichingen agreed to this, and remained near the Hornberg until Charles V, Holy Roman Emperor, released him from his oath in 1540.
-He served under Charles in the 1542 campaign against the Ottoman Empire of Suleyman the Magnificent in Hungary, and in 1544 in the Imperial invasion of France under Francis I of France.
+Berlichingen agreed to this and remained near the Hornberg until Emperor Charles V released him from his oath in 1540.
+He later served under Charles in the Kingdom of Hungary during the 1542 campaign against the Ottoman Empire of Suleiman the Magnificent.
+In 1544, he also participated in the Imperial invasion of France against Francis I of France.
 After the French campaign, Berlichingen returned to the Hornberg and lived out the rest of his life in relative peace.
 He died on 23 July 1562 in Hornberg Castle at the age of 81 or 82.
 Berlichingen married twice and left three daughters and seven sons to carry on his family name.